TERREMEMBER/znbase/docs/content/v2.0/deploy/pivotal-cloud-foundry.md

 }
 ```

-### Overriding the YugabyteDB software version to use
+### Overriding the ZNbaseDB software version to use

-To override the YugabyteDB software version to use, just include `yb_version` with the desired value.
+To override the ZNbaseDB software version to use, just include `yb_version` with the desired value.
 Just make sure that particular
 version exists in YugaWare.

 ```sh